Axway/docker-cft/compose/README.md

 Customizing other parameters is optional.

-#### 2. Enter your Transfer CFT license key in the conf/license-key file
+#### 2. Transfer CFT license key

+Enter your Transfer CFT license key in the conf/license-key file.
 You need a license for the linux-x86-64 platform.
 The hostname defined for the key must match the hostname value set in the docker-compose.yml file.

 **Note**: The default value for hostname in docker-compose.yml is docker0, if you do not change this, this is the value you should use for your key.